tommyhagvallpulsen/suburban/README.md

 ### Why
 - Make any Suburban area great again
-- More Peace
+- More Peaceful
-- More Human
+- More Humanistic
-- More Balanced
+- More Balancing opposite forces
+- Include all citizens
 - Build a co-creating future oriented mindset that involves people and individuals

 ### When
 - Now - end of 2017 - Shared on Github -> will be Open Sourced in the future
+- Now - Common Creative License
 - In 5 years -  Reference structure for new societies
 - In 10 years - Benchmarking dashboard KPIs
 - In 15 years - Structure for a society on Mars